 Do you have a business idea and a solid business plan but struggle to get it off the ground due to lack of capital?
 Or your business growth has been stagnant for a while because your finances are tight?
 We got it.
 Raising funds for your business is not easy, especially if you are new to the world of entrepreneurship.
 But don’t let a bump in the road end your business journey.
-Other than the traditional bank loans, there are numerous sources of alternative funding you can leverage for your business.
+Other than the traditional bank loans, there are numerous sources of alternative funding for business you can leverage.
 Here are three of them!

 1) Equity crowdfunding

 Equity crowdfunding, or ECF, is a financing option that allows private companies, known as issuers, to offer a fraction of their business in the form of equity shares to everyday investors in exchange for capital.
 In return, investors gain a stake in the issuer’s company and are entitled to financial returns such as yearly dividends should the issuer hit the projected annual revenue.

 At Ethis, we are not only offering a fully shariah-compliant ECF platform for businesses to raise funds but also access to a pool of global investors.
 Through the Baloy ECF campaign via Ethis Malaysia, for example, we helped the company receive a much-needed capital boost amounting to RM6.18 million to grow its online-to-offline Malaysian-based grocery platform via investors from close to 20 different countries.
 It’s one of the largest ECF amounts raised in Malaysia.

 An alternative to bank loans, P2P lending enables businesses to obtain business loans from individual investors instead of financial institutions.
 It connects borrowers directly with individual lenders via an online platform created by a financial tech or fintech company like Ethis.